-Counselling and psychotherapy in North and Central London.
+Trauma-informed counselling and psychotherapy in North London and online.

 - Sex and relationships

-- Gender, Sexual and Relationship Diversities (Queer, BDSM/kink, and non-monogamy friendly)
+- Gender, Sexual and Relationship Diverse clients: Queer/LGBTQIA+, BDSM-identified/kinky, non-monogamous, and sex workers.

-- I offer online counselling via Skype and phone.
+- I offer online counselling via Skype/Facetime/Zoom and phone.

 - I work with many different issues, including depression and anxiety.